sillvva/utils/README.md

 // Not equal when structure or values differ: console.log(deepEqual({ foo: 1 }, { foo: 2 })); // false
 ```

-### Type Predicates

-Type guard functions for runtime type checking and type narrowing:

-- `isDefined` - Checks if a value is defined (not null or undefined)
-- `isInstanceOfClass` - Checks if a value is an instance of a class
-- `isOneOf` - Checks if a value is one of the allowed values
-- `isString` - Checks if a value is a string
-- `isNumber` - Checks if a value is a number
-- `isBoolean` - Checks if a value is a boolean
-- `isFunction` - Checks if a value is a function
-- `isSymbol` - Checks if a value is a symbol
-- `isBigInt` - Checks if a value is a bigint
-- `isObject` - Checks if a value is an object (not null)
-- `isUndefined` - Checks if a value is undefined
-- `isNull` - Checks if a value is null
-- `isNullish` - Checks if a value is null or undefined
-- `isTupleOf` - Checks if an array has exactly the specified length (e.g., `isTupleOf(numbers, 2)` asserts `[number, number]`)
-- `isTupleOfAtLeast` - Checks if an array has at least the specified length (e.g., `isTupleOfAtLeast(numbers, 2)` asserts `[number, number, ...number[]]`)

 ### JS Object Notation